-We’re likely to see some significant changes to the cannabis industry during 2019.
+We’re likely to see some significant changes to the cannabis industry during 2022.
 Not only is the market expected to grow, but customers are likely to be more educated about cannabis and purchase different types of cannabis products.
-Here are a few of the top ten trends that we’re likely to see in 2019:
+There are many challenges the cannabis industry will face, but here are a few of the top ten trends that we’re likely to see in 2022:

 1. Cannabis Sales Will Increase